Our role in investigating criminal allegations against the police

 How we investigate complaints

 We will refer the complaint to Professional Standards Department (PSD) of the Police Service of Scotland for further consideration and, where appropriate, investigation.
+In some cases, we may refer the complaint to another police force for investigation.

 We may also instruct further investigation by the Professional Standards Department (PSD) of the Police Service of Scotland (Police Scotland) or by the Police Investigations and Review Commissioner (PIRC).